laols574/data_vis_portfolio/README.md

 ## Assignment #12
 ### Notes
 All visualizations are correctly rendering in Google Chrome.
-These visualizations show vector field via color mapping and glyphs
+These visualizations show vector fields via color mapping and glyphs.

 ### Included files